2. User interfaces

 ; - must contain at least 1 character.

-Thanks to this new management of files, the patterns used by the automatic annotations are not fixed anymore.
+Thanks to this management of files, the patterns used by the automatic annotations are not fixed anymore.
 Both the input and output patterns of the annotations can be modified at the time of configuring the annotations.

-References
+Workspace References

 The references

-are information that can be associated to
+are information which can be associated to files.

-Each reference can contain a list of attributes with an identifier
+Each reference can contain a list of attributes with an identifier key

-key to define them, a value and its type, and a description.
+to define them, a value and its type, and a description.
 Here is an

 example of a reference Oriana